Mycetoma: Diagnosis

 There are currently no rapid diagnostic tools for mycetoma.
 Mycetoma is diagnosed through microscopic examination of the grains in the nodule and by analysis of cultures.
 Since the bacterial form and the fungal form of mycetoma infection of the foot share similar clinical and radiological features, diagnosis can be a challenge.
-Magnetic resonance imaging is a very valuable diagnostic tool.
-However, its results should be closely correlated with the clinical, laboratory and pathological findings.
+Magnetic resonance imaging is a valuable diagnostic tool.
+However, its results should be closely correlated with the clinical, laboratory, and pathological findings.

 Treatment

+Currently, itraconazole is used to treat mycetoma.
+Recent research found that fosravuconazole can also treat the disease.

 While treatment will vary depending on the cause of the condition, it may include antibiotics or antifungal medication.
 Actinomycetoma, the bacterial form, can be cured with antibiotics.
 Eumycetoma, the fungal form, is treated with antifungals.
-Surgery in the form of bone resection may be necessary in late presenting cases or to enhance the effects of medical treatment.
+Surgery in the form of bone resection may be necessary in late-presenting cases or to enhance the effects of medical treatment.
 In the more extensive cases amputation is another surgical treatment option.
 For both forms, extended treatment is necessary.

 Epidemiology

 Mycetoma is endemic in some regions of the tropics and subtropics.
-India, Sub-Saharan Africa as Sudan, and Mexico are most affected.
+India, sub-Saharan Africa (e.g., Sudan), and Mexico are most affected.
 Pakistan is probably a moderate-endemic country.
 Sporadic cases have been reported across some North African countries.
 Egypt is probably a low-endemic country.